 Our Experience at Miller Flats Campground #1 in Coronado National Forest

 After driving down the road to scout campsites, we settled on Miller Flats Campground #1.
 It’s a large campsite with a fire ring next to a wash.
-When we pulled in, we noticed we weren’t alone — among the trees stood the largest bull either of us had ever seen.

 Luckily, he was good-natured and tolerated us in his space.
 We named him Richard.